 You can also use the pods whole in savory dishes like chicken with cardamom rice and biryani.
 Crack them first by rolling over them firmly with a rolling pin.
 Use both the pod and the little black seeds.

-What you’ll need to make cardamom buns
+what you’ll need to make cardamom buns

 - all purpose flour

-- sugar ~granulated
+- sugar ~ granulated

-- yeast ~ make sure your yeast is fresh
+- yeast ~ make sure your yeast is fresh for the best results

-How to shape twisted cardamom rolls
+how to shape Swedish cardamom buns

 Although they look complicated, once you see the steps laid out, it’s actually not very difficult to make these pretty dough twists.
 I found that this particular dough recipe is super easy to work with, too.
 It rolls fluidly, and doesn’t stick.